llpeterson/internetworking/switching.md

 </figure>

-The idea of a spanning tree is simple enough: It's a subset of the actual network topology that has no loops and that reaches all the LANs in the extended LAN.
-The hard part is how all of the bridges coordinate their decisions to arrive at a single view of the spanning tree.
+The idea of a spanning tree is simple enough: It's a subset of the actual network topology that has no loops and that reaches all the devices in the network.
+The hard part is how all of the switches coordinate their decisions to arrive at a single view of the spanning tree.
 After all, one topology is typically able to be covered by multiple spanning trees.
 The answer lies in the spanning tree protocol, which we'll